 Fourth, schools and local authorities vary substantially in how they assess proficiency in English.
 As a result, there is a marked variation in the average time it takes pupils to progress between proficiency in English levels.
 Also, the judgement of proficiency in English and the time in which learners progress across levels is strongly influenced by the individual making the assessment, rather than reflecting a difference in the pupils themselves.

-In addition, the most recent report includes the following key findings:
+In addition, the most recent evidence includes the following key findings:

 So, how can the conclusions from the research be applied to practice in schools?

-What schools can do to support EAL learners
+What schools can do to support learners who use EAL

 Perhaps the most important insight is that the term EAL is not a sufficient measure of a pupil’s need for language support.
 It follows, then, that this need should be accurately identified, so that tailored support for individual pupils can be set.